divsmith/chatroom-api/README.md

 Rename `.env.example` to `.env` and fill in the required environment variables.

+Change all 4 `volumes:` paths in `docker-composer.yml` to match your installation directory.

 ## Running
 Run the application by typing `docker-compose up -d` in the project directory.
 The project will then be viewable on the local machine, usually at `172.18.0.1`

 ## Tests
 Run unit tests by typing `vendor/bin/codecept run unit` in the project directory.

 Code coverage results can be viewed by running `vendor/bin/codecept run unit --coverage`

+Integration tests can be run by importing `postman_integration_tests.json` into Postman.
+Add a `url` environment variable that corresponds to the local base url that the chatroom server is running on, then run the `Chatroom Tests` collection.

 ## Endpoints
 ### Create User Profile